 No one will be able to use public financing again until we win this fight.
 (If you want to read the gory details, scroll down.)

-Despite a clear law about the use of public financing during a campaign, and a federal ruling that supports the obvious reading of that law, the Vermont Attorney General continues a baseless case, claiming that during his 2014 campaign for Lt.
-Governor, an email supporting him from the Democratic party chair warrants a $72,000 fine.
+Despite a clear law about the use of public financing during a campaign, and a federal ruling that supports the obvious reading of that law, the Vermont Attorney General pursued a baseless case, claiming that an email supporting Dean in his 2014 campaign for Lt.
+Governor from the Democratic party warranted a $72,000 fine.

 Public Financing of campaigns is the cure for elections run by and for the 1%

 The good news is that with Bernie Sanders’ campaign showing that small money campaigns can work, the VT legislature’s support for the public alternative to Big Money is stronger than ever.